Get started with Baxter

 | 2.
 Draft | A module table is presented for your review.
 Edit any rows, add or remove modules. |

-/generate-modules # Baxter scans coderepo/ and drafts the module table # Review, edit, then say "save" # Writes → artefacts/other/modules.md
+/generate-module-registry # Baxter scans coderepo/ and drafts the module table # Review, edit, then say "save" # Writes → artefacts/modules/modules.md

 The context/ folder is free-form — drop in any project-specific reference files you need.
 Nothing in it is committed to git by default.